Archive for the 'USB Wombat' Category

 You’ll find the Wombat here in the BMOW Store.
 For more details, please see the product description page.

-Be the first to comment!Remote Sleuthing of Circuit Failures – Success!
+Read 1 comment and join the conversationRemote Sleuthing of Circuit Failures – Success!

 A few days ago I received an urgent note from the facility in China where the ADB-USB Wombat Input Converter is manufactured.
 They’d just finished assembling 250 new Wombats, and all of them were failing the automated functional tests.
 Was there a systematic assembly flaw in this entire batch of boards?
 Or was it a problem with the test apparatus?